iter8-tools/iter8/mkdocs/docs/reference/apispec.md

 Inputs to tasks can container placeholders, or template variables which will be dynamically substituted when the task is executed by Iter8.
 Variable interpolation works as follows.

 1. Iter8 will find the version recommended for promotion.
-This information is stored in the `status.recommendedBaseline` field of the experiment.
+This information is stored in the `status.versionRecommendedForPromotion` field of the experiment.
 The version recommended for promotion is the `winner`, if a `winner` has been found in the experiment.
 Otherwise, it is the baseline version supplied in the `spec.versionInfo` field of the experiment.

 2. If the placeholder is `{{ .name }}`, Iter8 will substitute it with the name of the version recommended for promotion.
 Else, if it is any other variable, Iter8 will substitute it with the value of this corresponding variable for the version recommended for promotion.
 Note that variable values could have been supplied by the creator of the experiment, or by other tasks such as `init-experiment` that may be executed by Iter8 as part of the experiment.